Grow Financial Federal Credit Union

 Woman sits at a table smiling while holding a cell phone and a coffee mug with "Budgeting Tips" text overlayed

 If you’re like most people, you don’t particularly enjoy managing your monthly budget.
 Maybe you’ve even given up budgeting altogether because it was too tedious.
-We hear you, and we’ve got five budgeting tips to help you rekindle the savings flame.
+We hear you!
+Here are five budgeting tips to help spark the savings flame:

 1. Choose a budgeting method that fits your life.

-Start by thinking about your life, financial goals and expectations for your budget.
+Start by thinking about your life, financial goals and budget expectations.
 Do you want to know where every dollar is going?
-Or do you want to set a savings percentage goal and let your other dollars do what they want?
-The answer will shape what budgeting method you choose, how detailed your spending tracking needs to be and how much time budget management will take you.
-(If you’re brand new to creating a monthly budget, learn how to get started in three simple steps.)
+Or do you need more flexibility?
+The answers will shape the budgeting method you choose, how detailed your tracking needs to be and how much time budget management will take you.
+Start here with the basics of budgeting.

 2. Hack the power of habit.